Frequently Asked Questions

-Q: Can I purchase additional measurement methods or modules for the SMxx?
+Q: Can I purchase additional measurement methods or modules for the SMxx or the AM100?

-A: Bedrock Audio keeps developing and releasing new modules for the SMxx.
+A: Bedrock Audio keeps developing and releasing new modules for all its instruments.
 There is no need to buy these; they are available free from charge.
-Simply update the SMxx firmware to the latest version to obtain the most complete package of modules currently available.
+Simply update the firmware to the latest version to obtain the most complete package of modules currently available.

 Q: I need to have module X or functionality Y to be implemented on the SMxx.
 When can I get it?

 SMxx power and charging

 Q: Is there a version with extended battery capacity?
 Or is there a way to swap out batteries myself?

 A: The SMxx is fitted with a battery package with a capacity of 10.5 Wh.
 That is already the largest capacity that is manufactured for this type of battery.
 If you need to measure for a long time, especially with the display turned on all the time, the capacity of the internal battery may fall short.
 In that case we recommend using an external USB battery pack or "power bank."

 Q: When I connect my SMxx to a charger, the displays shuts down after some time.
 How do I know if it is still charging?

 A: When the device is charging, the LED on the side of the device blinks orange/green.
 If this LED is not blinking, it is not charging.
 If you want to turn on the LCD display to see the screen while charging, press the power button.